MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 **`appName`** - **App name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter or Select the name of an existing Azure App Service.
+Enter or select the name of an existing Azure App Service.
 App services based on selected app type will only be listed.
 <!-- :::editable-content-end::: -->
 <br>